 Filter (Video Filter)

-Visual effects or enhancements applied to live video, such as color correction, blur, sharpening, or fun effects like facial animations.
+Visual effects or enhancements to live video include color correction, blur, sharpening, and fun effects like facial animations.

 Frame Sync